 Age is calculated using the date of birth and reporting month.
 Date of birth is required in our Standard Analysis Data Files, therefore no missing values were identified in the patient population.
-We assessed missing data for the CMS-2728 form which is used to determine incident comorbidities (i.e. at the time of dialysis initiation).
+We assessed missing data for the CMS-2728 form which is used to determine incident comorbidities.